sgraham/boob/readme.markdown

 Boob is a Boo-based build system.

-> It's named in the tradition of `Git'.
+> It's named in the tradition of "Git".
 (I mean, seriously, who writes yet
 > another build system unless they're a complete boob.)

 It's designed for complex builds of C, C++, C#, and assembler targeting game